delta/codecharacter-player-docs-2019/constants.rst

 Not So Useful Constants
 =======================

-These values may be good to know, but aren't very important while writing code.
+These values are be good to know, but aren't as important while writing code.

 Money Stuff
 -----------